DogitoMB2006/Foro-ReactJs/README.md

 you can create forums!

-I'm currently developing the ability to personalize your profile, descrpition, username too!
+I'm currently developing the ability to personalize your profile, description, username too!